-Marvel Comics then made headlines by replacing their Ultimate version of Peter Parker with a new half black, half Latino Spider-Man named Miles Morales.
+Marvel Comics has made headlines by replacing their Ultimate version of Peter Parker with a new half Black, half Latino Spider-Man named Miles Morales.
 A lot of fans got in a huff about it, but this is hardly the first time someone of African descent has replaced a Caucasian comic book superhero.
 In the past several decades, this has almost become a comic book tradition, and these are some prominent examples.

-It's unfortunate that the "black superhero" isn't more commonplace, but these black Marvel characters and black DC characters are a step in the right direction.
+It's unfortunate that the "Black superhero" isn't more commonplace, but these Black Marvel characters and Black DC characters are a step in the right direction.

-Which optic white superheroes will be re-born as black superheroes and given a new lease on life?
+Which optic white superheroes will be re-born as Black superheroes and given a new lease on life?
 Only time will tell.

 This isn't the first time the Captain America role has been filled by someone other than Steve Rogers.
 After saving the world (again), Steve lost the Super Soldier serum causing his actual age to catch up with him and being unable to continue fighting the good fight.

 Back in 1992, DC Comics "killed" Superman, and it made national headlines.
 Within four months of course, Superman was back… well, sort of.
 Four different characters laid claim to the name and legacy of Kal-El, and one of them was African-American steel worker John Henry Irons.
 Irons crafted an Iron Man like suit of armor with a big "S" shield on it, and declared himself the new Man of Steel.